 Bottom Line: While this isn’t the easiest generator to haul into your RV or pickup truck, its versatile array of outlets and impressive running wattage offer more than comparable generators for the price.
 Factor in this portable generator’s user-friendly design, and you can see why so many have found the Westinghouse WGen3600v Portable Generator a reliable option.

 MARBERO Portable Power Station

 This portable power station makes it easy to charge your devices on the go.

 Pros: If you’re in the market for a quality power station that won’t break the bank, the MARBERO Portable Power Station is worth a look.
 This portable charging solution sports a wide array of ports, including two Quick Charge USB 3.0 ports and a USB-C port with Power Delivery.
 As such, it’s a powerful option for getting multiple smartphones charged as quickly as possible.
 It also sports a nifty battery meter that’ll let you know when it’s time to recharge.
 Speaking of recharging, this product pairs nicely with the MARBERO solar panel, so you can recharge your power station even while off the grid.

-Cons: While this portable power station’s 24,000-mAh battery and array of convenient ports make it a great value for the price, its 80-watt AC ports aren’t exactly tailor-made for demanding electronics like laptop chargers or hair dryers.
+Cons: While this portable power station’s 24,000-mAh battery and an array of convenient ports make it a great value, its 80-watt AC ports aren’t exactly tailor-made for demanding electronics like laptop chargers or hair dryers.
 For those with heavy-duty needs, it’ll probably be wise to up your investment to have your needs met.

-Bottom Line: While a power station like this can never take the place of a dedicated portable generator, this little beast provides a ton of value and can help keep your electronics running when you’re left without power for hours on end.
-While it’s not exactly suitable for large, power-hungry electronics, those seeking a stellar power station will find a lot to love in this product.
+Bottom Line: While a power station like this can never replace a dedicated portable generator, this little beast provides much value and can help keep your electronics running when you’re left without power for hours.
+It’s not exactly suitable for large, power-hungry electronics, but those seeking a stellar power station will find a lot to love in this product.

 WEN 56235i Portable Inverter Generator